 The plumbing behind world's financial markets is creaking.
-Loudly.
+Loudly

 In 2008, banks had far less capital and far less liquidity than they have now, said Rodgin Cohen, senior chairman of Wall Street law firm Sullivan & Cromwell LLP and a top advisor to major U.S. financial firms.

-Instead, investors and analysts said, the risk this time comes from the pandemic?s impact on the real economy: shuttered shops, travel bans and sections of the labor force sick or quarantined.
+Instead, investors and analysts said, the risk this time comes from the pandemic?s impact on the real economy: shuttered shops, travel bans and sections of the labour force sick or quarantined.
 The freeze means a severe blow for corporate revenues and earnings and overall economic growth, and for now, there is no end in sight.

 Countrywide quarantines to block the virus, such as Italy?s, mean "businesses are going to be hit really hard when it comes to receipts, to revenue," said Stuart Oakley, who oversees forex trading for clients at Nomura Holdings Inc. "However, liabilities are still the same: If you own a restaurant and you borrow money for the rent, you?ve still got to make that monthly payment."